Hasselblad X1D II vs Nikon Z6

 Beyond body and sensor, cameras can and do differ across a range of features.
 The X1D II and the Z6 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 3690k dots.
 The following table reports on some other key feature differences and similarities of the Hasselblad X1D II, the Nikon Z6, and comparable cameras.

 One feature that differentiates the Z6 and the X1D II is in-body image stabilization (IBIS).
-The Z6 reduces the risk of handshake-induced blur with all attached lenses, while the X1D II has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The Z6 reduces the risk of handshake-induced blur with all attached lenses, while the X1D II offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Hasselblad X1D II and the Nikon Z6 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.